What is RAAC?

 Reinforced Autoclaved Aerated Concrete (RAAC) is a form of steel-reinforced lightweight concrete.
 Autoclaved Aerated Concrete (AAC) was first created in Sweden in the 1920s as a significantly lighter alternative to traditional concrete mixes and was utilised to create lightweight masonry blocks of the type still commonly used today.
-By the early 1930s steel reinforcement had been incorporated to create RAAC, allowing for significantly larger structural units such as wall panels, floor and roof planks.
+By the early 1930s, steel reinforcement had been incorporated to create RAAC, allowing for significantly larger structural units such as wall panels, and floor and roof planks.

-In late 2018, the Local Government Association (LGA) and the Department for Education (DfE) alerted all school building owners about the partial collapse of a flat roof at an Essex school, constructed from RAAC roof planks, which occurred with little warning.
+In late 2018, the Local Government Association (LGA) and the Department for Education (DfE) alerted all school building owners about the partial collapse of a flat roof at an Essex school constructed from RAAC roof planks, which occurred with little warning.
 Fortunately, this happened at a weekend when the building was unoccupied.
-The school had recently had a new roofing membrane installed which may have increased the load across the roof.
+The school had recently had a new roofing membrane installed, which may have increased the load across the roof.
 It was also suspected that its darker colouration may have increased the amount of thermal heating to which the RAAC roof planks were exposed, contributing to the failure.
 All schools and education estates were advised to immediately assess their assets to identify any RAAC roofs, perform a risk assessment and take remedial action where necessary.

 The Standing Committee on Structural Safety (SCOSS) released an Alert in May 2019 highlighting that this is a broader issue, as RAAC roof planks were used across many types of buildings.
 They highlight a case of damage that occurred to RAAC roof planks at a retail premise in early 2019.

-As there is no central register of buildings that used RAAC roof planks, a physical inspection is the best way to identify if your roof deck is constructed using RAAC.
-Due to the potential dangers involved a detailed risk assessment must be carried out and a safe system of work is planned to allow this identification and inspection to take place.
+As there is no central register of buildings that use RAAC roof planks, a physical inspection conducted by a qualified structural engineer or building surveyor is the best way to identify if your roof deck is constructed using RAAC.

 An owner or building manager can take some steps to assess the probability that they may have a RAAC roof deck:

-If a RAAC roof deck has indeed been found, then a structural engineer could be commissioned to report on the condition of the deck and, if found to be in good structural condition they may deem it possible to overlay with a new membrane.
-However, it is our strong advice that considering the life span of RAAC roof planks has now been exceeded, this is unlikely to be feasible or safe.
+However, at Garland UK, it is our strong advice that considering the life span of RAAC roof planks has now been exceeded, this is unlikely to be feasible or safe.
 Garland UK would not recommend retaining or working on existing RAAC decks.

 “RAAC roof planks were last installed in the 1980s and have now exceeded their 30-year life span.
 If discovered, we would always recommend their complete removal and replacement with a new roof deck to ensure the continued safety of your building.”